Hans Thewissen: Discovery of Pakicetus

-Discovery of Indohyus
+Research on Indohyus

 The Indian geologist A. Ranga Rao collected fossils in the 1960s and 1970s in Indian Kashmir, which he named Indohyus.
 Upon his death, his widow, Dr. Friedlinde Obergfell, gave the rocks to Thewissen to study.

 During the extraction of the fossils, the fossil preparator accidentally broke one of the skulls.
 In the cracked specimen, Thewissen recognized the ear structure of the auditory bulla which had a shape which is highly distinctive, found only in the skulls of living and extinct cetaceans, including Pakicetus.
 This suggested that Indohyus was related to cetaceans, and this was later confirmed by formal systematic analysis.

 Thewissen was able to extract many skeletal bones of Indohyus, which showed that the species was similar in body shape to a modern mousedeer (also called chevrotains).

 Thewissen postulates that the first steps whale ancestors took toward aquatic habitats may also have involved escaping predators.

 Thewissen's discovery of Indohyus helped refine the connection between whales and hippos and suggested that Indohyus was closely related to hippos too.

 Fred Spoor, an anthropologist at University College London, said the significance of the latest find was comparable to Archaeopteryx, the first fossils to show a clear transition between dinosaurs and birds.
 "For years, cetaceans were used by creationists to support their views because for a long time, the most primitive whales known had bodies that looked like modern whales, so there seemed to be this enormous gap in Evolution.
 But since the early 1990s, there's been a rapid succession of fossils from India and Pakistan that beautifully fill that gap," he said.